nf-core/rangeland/docs/output.md

 The parameter files created through [force-parameter](https://force-eo.readthedocs.io/en/latest/components/auxilliary/parameter.html#force-parameter) can be viewed to understand concrete preprocessing techniques applied for a given tile.

 Logs and analysis-ready-data (ARD) are generated using the [force-l2ps](https://force-eo.readthedocs.io/en/latest/components/lower-level/level2/l2ps.html) command.
 Logs can be consulted for debugging purposes.
 ARD may be collected as a basis for other remote sensing workflows.
-Moreover, ARD contains two .tif files per initial input image, a quality data file and the atmospherically corrected satellite data, that can be viewed using geographic information systems (GISs).
-Note that ARD data is only published as symbolic links due to the amount and size of the files.
+The ARD in `level2_ard/` consist two `.tif` files per initial input image, a quality data file and the atmospherically corrected satellite data.
+Note that the `.tif` files are only published when the `save_ard` parameter is set to `true` to avoid bloating the memory.

 ### Higher-level-Processing